 Today it’s so cold in my part of Georgia that they’ve closed the schools.
-It’s snowman cold…we’re just missing the snow.
-The best part of it is that it has extended my kiddos’ Christmas break until tomorrow.
+It’s snowman cold – we’re just missing the snow!
+The best part?
+It has extended my kiddos’ Christmas break until tomorrow.
 I’m super happy about that!
-I was able to get my 14 year old son in the kitchen, with the lure of “cookies” and “it won’t take long” and “just 3 ingredients”.
+I was able to get my 14 year old son in the kitchen, with the lure of “cookies” and “it won’t take long” and “just 3 ingredients“.
 YAY!

 Just 3 Ingredients!